ravinikam/maestro-lib/README.md

-# Swagger Codegen for the mr-spring library
+# Swagger Codegen for the spring library
+?
 ## Overview
-This is a boiler-plate project to generate your own client library with Swagger.
+This is a boiler-plate project to generate your own client library to generate server side stubs using Swagger.
 Its goal is to get you started with the basic plumbing so you can put in your own logic.
 It won't work without your changes applied.

 ## What's Swagger?
 The goal of Swagger™ is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined via Swagger, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interfaces have done for lower-level programming, Swagger removes the guesswork in calling the service.
+This is based on swagger codegen v2.2.2, See [OpenAPI-generator](https://github.com/OpenAPITools/openapi-generator) for latest updates.

 Check out [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification) for additional information about the Swagger project, including additional libraries with support for other languages and more.